 \subsection{Sum of Connections}

-Given two right connections on modules $M$, $N$ their sum is a a right connection on the tensor product module $M\otimes N$.
+Given two right connections on modules $M$, $N$ we construct their sum which is a a right connection on the tensor product module $M\otimes N$.
 In the following $M$ and $N$ denote bicovariant bimodules.
 We first study the relation between the canonical connections on $M$, $N$ and $M\otimes_HN$. \begin{lemma} The canonical connections on $M$, $N$ and $M\otimes_HN$ are related via

 for all $m\in M$ and $n\in N$. \end{lemma} \begin{proof} Let $m\in M$ and $n\in N$.
 We have

 which implies

 \end{proof} The right hand side of equation (\ref{eq12}) can be understood as defining the sum of the connections $\mathrm{d}^M$ and $\mathrm{d}^N$; this equals the canonical connection on $M\otimes_HN$.
 Since any right connection $\dst{}^M \in\mathrm{Con}_H(M)$ on $M$ is equal to the sum of $\mathrm{d}^M$ and a right $H$-linear map $\phi^M\in\mathrm{Hom}_H(M,M\otimes_H\Omega^1)$ the sum of two arbitrary right connections $\dst{}^M \in\mathrm{Con}_H(M)$ and $\dst{}^N \in\mathrm{Con}_H(N)$ on the bicovariant bimodules $M,N$ that we rewrite as $\dst{}^M=\mathrm{d}^M+(\dst{}^M-\mathrm{d}^M)=\mathrm{d}^M+\phi^M$, $\dst{}^N=\mathrm{d}^N+(\dst{}^N-\mathrm{d}^N)=\mathrm{d}^N+\phi^N$, is then given by